ez8-co/emock/README.md

 - all-in-one MOCKER macro (no-need to do IoC for virtual member functions)
 - mock variadic arg function with ellipsis (known as `...`), e.g. `int test(int a, ...)`
-- support overloaded member function under Windows
+- support mock overloaded member functions under Windows
 - reduce warning of getting address of virtual method under Linux
   - get address from symbol table instead of warning (`-Wpmf-conversions`) caused by `(void *)` casting

-## Work-In-Process

-- trampoline that extend `this` pointer as first argument for member functions under Windows
+- [Windows ONLY] trampoline that extend `this` pointer as first argument for member functions
-- near jump under x64 avoid unexcepted coverage
+- `near jump + trampoline` under x64 avoid unexcepted coverage by long jump

 ## Acknowledged issues